spitlo/spitlo.github.io/content/code/dotfiles.md

 repo = "https://github.com/spitlo/dotfiles"
 +++

 I keep most of my aliases, functions and config files in a dotfiles repo.
-They are currently used on two Macs running Mojave, one Pinebook Pro running Manjaro, an Android running Termux on LineageOS and on several instances of Ubuntu Server, so I try to make everything portable.
+They are currently used on two Macs running Mojave, one Pinebook Pro running Manjaro, an Android running Termux on LineageOS and on several instances of Ubuntu Server, so I try to make sure everything’s portable.

-Some of this stuff probably only makes sense for me, but there are a few gems here and there that might be of use for others.
+Some of this stuff probably only makes sense for me, but there are a few gems here and there that might be of use for others as well.

 Below are a few of my most used functions/aliases: